 Time is a finite resource.
-You may be a sole trader allocating your time across marketing, selling, making product or delivering service, or perhaps the MD/CEO of a business with a dedicated sales function.
+You may be a sole trader allocating your time across marketing, selling, making product or delivering service.
+Or perhaps the MD/CEO of a business with a dedicated sales function.

 Whichever it is, the number of hours available within the business to convert leads and opportunities into sales is finite.

-Many times I’ve heard sales leaders talk about sales being a “numbers game”, that is, the more leads and opportunities you generate, the more sales you’ll win.
-Broadly speaking, I agree but there is huge risk with this simple view.
-It can result in pouring time and energy into leads and opportunities which are either not going to close or worse, sales which are detrimental to your business.
+Many times I’ve heard sales leaders talk about sales being a “numbers game”.
+That is, the more leads and opportunities you generate, the more sales you’ll win.
+Broadly speaking, I agree.
+But there is huge risk with this simple view.
+It can result in pouring time and energy into leads and opportunities which are either not going to close.
+Or worse, sales which are detrimental to your business.

-I wonder how many of us fall foul of the numbers game – responding to every enquiry with a rush of excitement as we see the sales funnel growing.
+I wonder how many of us fall foul of the numbers game.
+Responding to every enquiry with a rush of excitement as we see the sales funnel growing.
 Without proper qualification though, we are just kidding ourselves.
 We potentially end up with a sales funnel full of poor quality leads and opportunities which will do not much more than sap our time and energy.

 I am course talking about qualification – qualifying to WIN.

 So, the lead or enquiry comes in.
 It has been generated by a perfectly targeted marketing campaign.
 Before we do anything else, we should perform an initial qualification.
-At this early stage all we are really trying to ascertain is whether this lead should enter the sales funnel at all.
+At this early stage all we are really trying to ascertain is whether this lead should enter the sales funnel.
 We are looking for indicators that verify that the enquiry is indeed from someone in a preferred target audience from a marketing perspective.

 You should develop your own qualification criteria and set a minimum level of “ticks in boxes” required for a pass which answers the question “is this the right type of business for my product or service?”